-This easy chicken piccata is delicious.
-If you like, make a bit more of the sauce and toss some pasta to serve along--orzo pasta is a good option.
+This easy chicken piccata recipe is a delicious quick meal for any night of the week.
+If you like, make a bit more of the sauce and toss some pasta to serve along with chicken piccata (orzo pasta is a good option).

 Hungry for More?
 Join my e-mail list HERE to receive new recipes and my weekly dinner plan!